Better customer experiences begin with better in-store staff journeys

 With five stores completed, it’s early days for the EE showcase store format.
 But it’s clear that all the efforts we’ve made are having an impact on the customer experience.
 The Net Promotor Scores are on the rise and there is a genuine improvement in staff behaviour, engagement and morale.

-You can download visuals from the EE showcase presentation we gave at Retail Design Expo 2018 here.
+Download available of the full EE showcase presentation we gave at Retail Design Expo 2018 below:

 Please get in touch if you have any questions, or would like to know more about designing good staff journeys that have a positive impact on your customer experience.